CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 There are various forms of teleworking: it can be provided, for example, as home-based teleworking in the employee's home or as mobile teleworking on the go.
 It is also possible that the employees are employed in the context of the on-site teleworking with customers or suppliers and work there with the equipment of the own employer.
 Another possibility is the teleworking in so-called telecenters or satellite or neighborhood offices.

-Homebased telework distinguishes between home-based work and alternating teleworking.
+Homebased telework distinguishes between work done exclusively at home and alternating telework.
 In the case of alternating teleworking, employees work alternately at their workplace at the employer's workplace and at home.

 ### 1.2 Life cycle

 ** planning and conception **

-* A teleworking concept should be developed outlining the security objectives, the protection needs of teleworking information, and the risks and safety measures (see OPS.1.2.4.M6 Creating a Teleworking Security Policy). *
+* A teleworking concept should be developed outlining the security objectives, the protection needs of teleworking information, and the risks and security measures (see OPS.1.2.4.M6 Creating a Teleworking Security Policy). *

-* Secure telework requires organizational regulations and personnel measures.
+* Secure teleworking requires organizational regulations and personnel measures.
 Particular attention should be paid to the special obligations of teleworkers and their instruction in the terms of use of communications.
 They are described, inter alia, in OPS.1.2.4.M1 Regulations for Teleworking and OPS.1.2.4.M5 Awareness and Training of Teleworkers. *

 **Implementation**

 After the organizational and planning preparatory work has been completed, the teleworkers and other IT systems can be installed.
 The following measures must be observed:

 * Safety of the teleworking computer: The teleworking computer must be designed in such a way that safe use is possible in an unsafe operating environment.
 In particular, only authorized persons should use the teleworking computer offline and online (see OPS.1.2.4.M2 * Safety requirements for the teleworking computer *).
-* Secure communication between the teleworking computer and the institution: As communication takes place via public networks, special security requirements for communication between the teleworking computer and the institution must be fulfilled (see OPS.1.2.4.M3 * Safety requirements for the communication link *).
+* Secure communication between the teleworking computer and the institution: As communication takes place via public networks, special security requirements must be fulfilled for communication between the teleworking computer and the institution (see OPS.1.2.4.M3 * Safety requirements for the communication link *).
 **Business**

 Users have a significant impact on telework safety.
 Teleworkers must therefore be trained to comply with security requirements and to use the IT systems (see * OPS.1.2.4.M5 Awareness and Training of Teleworkers *).